prettydiff/biddle/readme.md

 ### list
 (not writte yet)
 Will list all installed or all published applications and their locations.

+### markdown
+Allows the internal markdown parser used by the **help** command to be supplied to a directed file to ease reading of documentation directly from the command line.

+The first argument after the command is the address of the file to read.
+`node biddle.js markdown applications/example/readme.md`

+You can also specify a custom word wrap limit.
+The default is still 100.
+`node biddle.js markdown applications/example/readme.md 80`

 ### publish
 (not written yet)